Have a big test coming up? Or maybe you need to master a new skill or piece of knowledge for work.

 When you use mind maps to study, you are able to see the entire topic at a glance, and then drill down into the specific details.
 You can also identify any relationships or connections between different ideas.

-By seeing the big picture and all of the details at once, you can ensure that you have a complete understanding of the material.
+By seeing the big picture and all of the details at once, you can ensure that you have a complete understanding of the material, helping you better absorb information and concepts.

 6. Create mnemonic devices (memory tricks) to help with remembering facts or concepts you’re learning